 These LEDA funds are a key way for Los Alamos County to be able to invest public money in private ventures that will directly have an impact on the overall business environment in Downtown.
-LEDA funding could be utilized to help subsidize key Downtown redevelopment projects such as the redevelopment of the Mari Mac Village into a mixed-use center or for critical infrastructure improvements like a Downtown broadband network.
+LEDA funding could be utilized to help subsidize projects and improvements in the broadest sense in order to achieve community goals.